zehnm/aoostar-rs/README.md

 Besides demo mode, the following control commands have been implemented.

 The `asterctl` binary is built in `./target/release`.
-Alternatively, use `cargo run --release --` to build and run automatically.
+Alternatively, use `cargo run --release --` to build and run automatically, for example: `cargo run --release -- --off`.

 > Aster: Greek for star and similar to AOOSTAR.